 We already know that airfare can change by the hour it seems, but as you are refreshing your browser trying to see if prices are going down, did you know that could actually be creating demand and making prices increase?
 Web browsing information is stored in cookies and can be used by airlines to dictate prices based on activity, so by clearing browsing history and deleting cookies on your computer it could level the playing field when searching for flights.
 When it comes time to purchase a flight, it actually becomes a science; knowing where to look and when to book.
-Acne bacteria can also be killed with pulsed light if your skin is breaking out from the stress of planning your vacation, trying to get the best deal before finally booking, but here are some of the best ways to get a cheap flight:
+In can be stressful planning your vacation, trying to get the best deal before finally booking, but here are some of the best ways to get a cheap flight:

 Be Flexible with Days & Times

 Airlines know the most popular days to fly are typically Thursday’s – Sunday’s, with peak prices for departures on Thursday or Friday, returning on Sunday.
 Same goes with flight times, as most want to depart late morning and returning flight leaving late morning/early afternoon, being able to take advantage of getting there early, while sleeping in a bit before traveling home.
 If you have the flexibility to leave a day or two before or after originally planned it may save you hundreds of dollars traveling during the week not only off of the flight, but also off a hotel, as the prime weekend rates would be avoided.
 If travel days are limited, booking a late flight after work the day before, getting in late, while will have to weigh another hotel night, or first flight out in the morning, although early, could still end up with big savings.

 Know Where to Look